During the programme

 You learn what being a teacher and teaching English is all about, with practice teaching in secondary education from year one.

-- Methodology: acquiring a second language
+- Methodology: how to teach a second language.

 Your first year is focused on the teaching profession, and it includes two projects on themes relating to the English language and culture as part of your preparation for a study trip to Britain.